matthiasgoe/volca-sampler-librarian/README.md

 # Volca Sampler Librarian

-A simplified, librarian-style interface for loading samples onto the **volca sample**.
-Import a batch of audio files, keep them in a persistent library, preview them, drag each onto one of the 0–99 slots, and transfer your selection to the device in one pass.
+A simplified, librarian-style interface for loading samples onto the **volca sample v1**.
+It lets you import a batch of samples, keep them in a persistent library, play them, drag each onto one of the slots, and transfer your selection to the device in one pass.

 This is a fork of [**Volca Sampler**](https://github.com/benwiley4000/volca-sampler),